 The index $i=1,2$ stands for either the $\phi$ or $\chi$ fields.
 The superscript refers to the soliton solutions constructed above and we have omitted the frequency argument for the small amplitude fluctuations $\eta_i(x)$.
 They are subject to the second order differential equations

 that emerge from substituting the parameterization, Eq.~(\ref{eq:lin1}) into the Euler-Lagrangian equations derived from the Lagrangian $\mathcal{L}$, Eq.~(\ref{eq:lag}) and linearizing in $\eta_i$.
-While $M_{ij}={\rm diag}(m_1^2,m_2^2)$ contains the mass parameters, the potential matrix
+While $M=\left(M_{ij}\right)={\rm diag}(m_1^2,m_2^2)$ contains the mass parameters, the potential matrix,

 is generated by the soliton profiles and thus is time-independent so that different frequency modes decouple.
-The mass parameters are determined from the model parameters such that plane waves solve Eq.~(\ref{eq:lin2}) for $V\equiv0$, which emerges for a primary vacuum configuration.
-Once the $m_i$ are determined, we map the fields $\phi$ and $\chi$ onto the labels $i=1,2$ such that $m_1\le m_2$.
+The mass parameters are determined from the model parameters such that plane waves solve Eq.~(\ref{eq:lin2}) for $V\equiv0$, which follows for a primary vacuum configuration.
+Once $m_\phi$ and $m_\chi$ are determined, we map the fields $\phi$ and $\chi$ onto $\phi_1$ and $\phi_2$ such that $m_1\le m_2$.
 We will provide more details on the matrices $M$ and $V$ in the context of the particular models in section~\ref{sec:models}.

 The VPE is computed as the renormalized sum of the shift in the zero-point energies